Create & Manage Inspections

 The system defaults to 1 hour from the start time.
 This can also be the time that was set during implementation.
 The end date and time are very important for final inspections.
 This is because that date is tracked in all reports.
 It is also tracked in some placards.

-9. If an inspection is scheduled in advance on the calendar, leave the Status field as "Open".
-If the inspection has already been completed, change the Status field as needed.Status.
+9. If an inspection is scheduled in advance on the calendar, leave the status field as open.
+If the inspection has already been completed, change the status field as needed.Inspection details showing the inspection number and status as open for review.

 Note

-If an inspection is failed and is then saved, the system will ask a question.
+If an inspection fails and is then saved, the system will ask a question.
 It will ask if a violation record should be created based on the failure.
 If you say yes, the system will take you to a new violation record for you to complete the required process.

 10. Fill out additional inspection fields, as needed